danwing/cidfi/draft-wing-cidfi.md

 and share metadata between hosts, networks, and servers.
 This document adheres to the client-centric metadata sharing approach because it preserves privacy and also takes advantage of clients having a full view on their available network attachments.
-Metadata exchanges can occur in one single direction or both directions of a flows.
+Metadata exhanges can occur in one single direction or both directions of a flows.

 ~~~~~ aasvg